blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/002-generate-pool-keys.md

 ## Step 4 - Find the starting KES period

-We need the Shelley Genesis json file to run our CLI command
+We need the Shelley Genesis JSON file to run our CLI command.

 We will create a directory to store our Cardano configuration files.
-For this example, we will use the following directory structure `$DINOG_HOME/config/` by running the following command:
+For this example, we will use the following directory structure `$DINGO_HOME/config/` by running the following command:

 Make directory and move into it:
 ```